Plasmalogen: In bacteria

+Among eukaryotes

+Eukaryotes inherited an aerobic oxidation pathway from bacteria.
+In addition to mammals, plasmalogens are also found in invertebrates and single cell organisms loosely grouped as protozoans.

+Plasmalogens form a major component in the cell membranes of deep-sea animals like the comb jelly, enhancing molecular resistance to high pressure.

+Among primates

-Recently, it has been demonstrated that the red blood cells of humans and great apes (chimpanzees, gorillas and orangutans) have differences in their plasmalogen composition.
+In 2011 it was reported that the red blood cells of humans and great apes (chimpanzees, gorillas and orangutans) have differences in their plasmalogen composition.
 Total RBC plasmalogen levels were found to be lower in humans than in chimpanzees, or gorillas, but higher than in orangutans.
 Gene expression data from all these species caused the authors to speculate that other human and great ape cells and tissues differ in plasmalogen levels.
 Although the consequences of these potential differences are unknown, cross-species differences in tissue plasmalogens could influence organ functions and multiple biological processes.